Starmer seeking to quell revolt over welfare reform plan

 He said it was “for the Prime Minister to make his judgments” about who works in Downing Street but the fact is that team delivered us an historic victory only last July, against expectations”.

-Mr Alexander said: “The task of government is hard, there are always going to be people with strong opinions on all sides of an issue like welfare reform.”
+Mr Alexander told Sky News: “The task of government is hard, there are always going to be people with strong opinions on all sides of an issue like welfare reform.”

+He told ITV’s Good Morning Britain: “If there are practical ways that we can improve this legislation, we should.

+“We should do it not to buy off rebels, but because it’s a Labour thing to do and that’s the conversation that I expect ministers will be engaged in in the coming days.”